Russell Morris: 1996–2006: Bands with Ronnie Burns, Darryl Cotton and Jim Keays

 In 1996, Morris joined fellow 1960s singers Ronnie Burns and Darryl Cotton and began touring under the name Burns Cotton & Morris.
 The group released three albums.

 In 2000, Jim Keays replaced Burns and the group called themselves Cotton Keays & Morris.
 They released five albums over the next 5 years.
 The trio toured until Darryl Cotton's death in 2012.

-Also in 2000, Morris' "The Real Thing" and "Wings of an Eagle" featured prominently in the Australian-made movie The Dish, and Midnight Oil released a cover version of "The Real Thing" as a single and as the title track of their live acoustic album The Real Thing.
+Also in 2000, Morris's "The Real Thing" and "Wings of an Eagle" featured prominently in the Australian-made movie The Dish, and Midnight Oil released a cover version of "The Real Thing" as a single and as the title track of their live acoustic album The Real Thing.
 At the Gimme Ted benefit concert on 9 March 2001 Morris performed two songs.
 In 2002 he took a place of honour among his peers as part of the hugely successful Long Way to the Top concert tour.
 Rouseabout Records released the definitive 2CD Russell Morris anthology, called The Real Thing, covering his entire career.

 2007–2011: Fundamentalist, Brian Cadd and ARIA Hall of Fame

 In May 2007, Morris recorded Fundamentalist an acoustic album of his earlier hits.
 The album was released on Liberation Blue and as of September 2013, has sold around 8,000 copies.

 In 2007, Morris teamed up with longtime friend Brian Cadd and released a live album titled Live at the Con.
 The duo performed irregularly for the next three years and released a studio album in 2011 titled Wild Bulls and Horses.

 On 1 July 2008, Morris was inducted into the ARIA Hall of Fame.
 He was joined on-stage by guest musicians Steve Kilbey, Tim Powles, Jak Housden, Clayton Doley and Lachlan Doley to perform "The Real Thing".
 According to Andrew Murfett of The Age, "Russell Morris, whose classic "The Real Thing" was performed with a supergroup comprising members of The Church, The Whitlams and Powderfinger, was inducted with a tribute from Midnight Oil drummer Rob Hirst.
 Morris proved to be a revelation on the night, stirring the crowd with a terrific performance."

-In October 2010, Morris' 1973 album, Wings of an Eagle and Other Great Hits, was listed in the book 100 Best Australian Albums.
+In October 2010, Morris's 1973 album, Wings of an Eagle and Other Great Hits, was listed in the book 100 Best Australian Albums.